marc-jones/phd_thesis/content/03_winter/05_floral_genes.md

 In the case of the regulatory network underlying flowering, duplication and subsequent loss or modification of cis-regulatory elements[@arsovski_evolution_2015; @teichmann_gene_2004; @tsai_evolution_2012] could result in certain copies of the floral integrators becoming more sensitive to particular inputs, such as the photoperiod, vernalization, or ageing pathways.
 This is particularly interesting given the regulatory divergence observed in the *BnFLC* genes in Tapidor (section \ref{section:winter:vern}), as different homologues of floral integrators may be influenced by different *BnFLC* homologues.

-To determine if any of the duplicated floral integrators in *B. napus* have become more sensitive to the vernalization response, the expression of these copies was compared between Westar and Tapidor.
+To determine if any of the duplicated floral integrators in *B.\ napus* have diverged to become more sensitive to the vernalization response, the expression of these genes was compared between Westar and Tapidor.
-The greatest effect was observed for *BnFT* and *BnTFL1* gene expression, with the expression of *BnFT* being consistent with *BnFLC* mediated repression as observed in Arabidopsis[@helliwell_arabidopsis_2006; @searle_transcription_2006].
+The greatest difference was observed for *BnFT* and *BnTFL1* gene expression, with the expression of *BnFT* being consistent with *BnFLC* mediated repression as observed in Arabidopsis[@helliwell_arabidopsis_2006; @searle_transcription_2006].
 The regulation of *BnAP1* and *BnFD* homologues are also altered in the winter variety.
 As observed at the global level, the vernalization requirement seems to delay the upregulation of many of the floral integrators.
 However, despite differences in timing, the expression behaviours of the majority of floral integrators in the winter variety are in agreement with the spring variety, suggesting that these genes are not responsible for the flowering time differences observed between the varieties.
-The differences identified, however, provide potential future avenues for dissecting the flowering response in *B. napus*.
+The differences identified, however, provide potential future avenues for dissecting the flowering response in *B.\ napus*.

 ### A vernalization requirement delays the upregulation of floral integrators during the floral transition {#section:winter:floraldelay}

 At the global level, vernalization delayed the increase in expression of genes involved with flower development in the apex (section \ref{section:winter:som}).
-As many of the floral integrators increased in expression during the floral transition (section \ref{section:spring:floralintegrators}), the expresssion of these genes was investigated to determine if vernalization delays their upregulation also.
+As many of the floral integrators increased in expression during the floral transition (section \ref{section:spring:floralintegrators}), the expression of these genes was investigated to determine if vernalization delays their upregulation also.
 For the *BnFT* and *BnAP1* genes, a post-cold increase is seen in the first time point sampled after the vernalization treatment in the spring variety (Figures \ref{figure:223:ftleaf} and \ref{figure:226:ap1apex}), whereas the increase in the winter variety is only seen at the final time point (Figures \ref{figure:3xx:ftleaf} and \ref{figure:3xx:ap1apex}).
 Likewise, *BnLFY* and *BnSOC1* genes peak in expression at the day 69 time point in spring (Figures \ref{figure:231:lfyapex}, \ref{figure:227:soc1apex}, and \ref{figure:228:soc1leaf}) and the day 83 time point in winter (Figures \ref{figure:3xx:lfyapex}, \ref{figure:3xx:soc1apex} and \ref{figure:3xx:soc1leaf}).
 Finally, the *BnFD* genes peak at day 67 in the spring (Figure \ref{figure:3xx:fdleafapex}) and day 72 in the winter variety (Figure \ref{figure:230:fdapex}).